MNaseerSubhani/LSE/README.md

 - Python 3.5

 ### Setup
-The root directorty supposed to be "LSE/".
+The root directory supposed to be "LSE/".

 a.
 Datasets:
  - Download [GTA5](https://download.visinf.tu-darmstadt.de/data/from_games/) dataset.